Friday, March 16, 2012

 And people bought into it, until about 1959, when a major recession hit the car industry and people tired of "annual model changes" and planned obsolescence.

 The funny thing about the story this morning on NPR was that they interviewed some dweeb standing in line for an iPad.
-Shades of the interview of the guy pumping gas into his monster SUV, no?
+Shades of the interview of the guy pumping gas into his monster SUV when gas prices spike, no?
 Anyway, they ask him what he will use his iPad for and he says, "I dunno, I guess answering e-mails and surfing the web."

 Well, for about $200 less, let me direct you to the laptop aisle.
 As if you want to do those two things, an iPad is probably a poor choice.
 For reading an e-book, or using GPS, or other visual things, it is great.
 But if you plan on typing?
 Probably not a great choice.